Safeguarding and Child Protection Policy

 - We will endeavour to keep the child or adult informed about the progress of the complaint/expression of concern.

-Our DSL will keep up to date with the findings from SCRs in Manchester and share the learning and review our safeguarding procedures if relevant.
-This will include attendance at SCR meetings held by MSP and updates provided by the LA’s safeguarding newsletter.
+5.8.3 Our DSL’s will keep up to date with the findings from SCRs and other learning reviews nationally and in Manchester, share the learning and review our safeguarding procedures if relevant.

 - THE CURRICULUM